Discover the Many Rewards of Homemade Spirits—Unique, Flavorful, Economical and Surprisingly Easy to Make!

-This book focuses on simple methods of production that require the minimum effort for maximum results for a broad range of beverages.
+This book focuses on simple recipes that require the minimum effort for maximum results.
 For example, although you could collect apples, crush them into pomace, put them into a cider press, squeeze them, and ferment the liquid into hard cider, why not buy apple juice, mix it with additional juice to get the optimum balance of flavors, and ferment it?
 And if you make a few batches of cider from juice and want to start from apples, buy a book on cider making and have at it!
-My goal is to get you started and show you how rewarding the process can be.
+The goal of the book is to get you started and show you how easy and rewarding the process can be.

 THE EXPERIMENT ■ BECAUSE EVERY BOOK IS A TEST OF NEW IDEAS